cebartling/test-driven/documentation/junit/mockito.md

 # Mockito and JUnit

 Mockito is the most popular test double library for Java-based environments.
-The following documentation
+The following documentation demonstrates how to use the library with JUnit 4 and JUnit 5.

 ## JUnit 4